Disability and Neurodiversity Service privacy notice

 What information do we collect from you?

-The Disability and Neurodiversity Service holds and processes personal data about current and prospective students who have disclosed a disability with the department.
+We hold and process personal data about current and prospective students who have disclosed a disability with us.
 We only collect the data we need in order to provide you with the support you require at Surrey.
 We keep this data up to date.
 The personal data that we may hold about you consists of the below:

 - Personal details